Labor Market Report April 2017

-Information about who is considered a school employee; what is reasonable assurance; how is eligibility for unemployment benefits determined and more can be found at https://www.getkansasbenefits.gov/FAQs/Employers.aspx School employees and educators may be entitled to collect unemployment insurance but have different criteria to determine eligibility for unemployment insurance.
+What is reasonable assurance; who is considered a school employee; how is eligibility for unemployment benefits determined and more can be found at https://www.getkansasbenefits.gov/FAQs/Employers.aspx.
+School employees or educators who have a written or verbal agreement to return to work will need to complete documentation to determine their eligibility.

 Are you having trouble filing your Quarterly report?
 Do you have questions about your contributions/taxes?
 Call KDOL Contributions at 785-296-5027.